Sisi Rondina

-Cherry Ann Quipanes Rondina (born September 4, 1996), popularly known as Sisi Rondina, is a Filipino indoor and beach volleyball player.
+Cherry Ann "Sisi" Quipanes Rondina (born September 4, 1996) is a Filipino indoor and beach volleyball player.
 She is currently playing for the Choco Mucho Flying Titans at the Premier Volleyball League.

 She was a former member and captain of the UST Golden Tigresses volleyball team.
 She is a 4-time UAAP Beach Volleyball MVP and the UAAP Season 81 Women's Volleyball MVP and Athlete of the Year.
 She is a current member of the Philippines Women Beach Volleyball team.

-Personal life
+Early life

-Rondina was born in Compostela, Cebu, to a family of three sisters to Alona, a dressmaker, and Arnold Rondina, a fisherman and driver.
+Rondina was born on in September 4, 1996, in Cebu City, to Alona, a dressmaker, and Arnold Rondina, a fisherman and driver.
+She has three sisters.
+She grew up in her hometown of Compostela, Cebu.

 She graduated from the University of Santo Tomas with a degree in Physical Education in 2019.

 Career

 Early career

 Rondina first found her love for sports in track and field, in which she would usually grace the sands of the beach near her home.
 It was only in her 3rd grade in elementary when she first held a volleyball on her hands with her mother.
 The next day, a tryout was held in her town and she decided to join.

 Rondina continued to develop her skills and prowess in volleyball until she became a varsity player of her highschool's team.
 She represented Central Visayas at the different editions of Palarong Pambansa, where she was first discovered by the UST recruitment staff.
 Eventually, she won the 2013 Palarong Pambansa Best Attacker individual award.